 6. At the end of each blog post

-Turn attentive readers into leads by adding a signup form to the bottom of each blog post.
+Turn attentive readers into subscribers by adding a signup form to the bottom of each blog post.

 Essential information for your signup form